algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Device unlocking**

-It has been decided to add an other features with the NFC such as an unlock one.
+It has been decided to add another features with the NFC such as an unlock one.
 After pressing the NFC against the device during two seconds it would unlock it. \
 Moreover this feature will override the previous one.
 In the case of an alarm ringing it could stop the alarm and unlock the device if you press the NFC against the sensor during two seconds.

 ### Undervolting